johannesbook/fuel-guage/README.md

 Firmware design description
 ----
-The Arduino Uno samples these four channels every 10 ms (exactly!), chooses the range automatically and outputs the results on a serial port.
+The Arduino Uno samples these four channels every 10 ms (exactly!), to make counting energy (mAh) easy.
+It also chooses the range automatically and outputs the results on a serial port.

 Measured accuracy
 ----